-- 2 cups sugar
+2 cups white sugar

-- 2/3 cup light corn syrup
+2/3 cup light corn syrup

-- 2 teaspoons strawberry essence
+2 teaspoons strawberry essence

-Increase the heat to medium–high to bring the mix to a boil, stirring until the sugar has dissolved.
+Combine the sugar, corn syrup and 3 tablespoons water in a small saucepan over medium heat.
+Attach a sugar thermometer to the saucepan.
+Increase the heat to medium–high and bring the mixture to the boil, stirring until the sugar has dissolved.
 Using a small pastry brush dipped in water, wash down the sides of the saucepan to prevent crystals from forming.